undistro/zora/docs/index.md

 These tools' capabilities are combined to provide you with a unified view of your cluster's security posture, addressing potential issues, misconfigurations, and vulnerabilities.

-#### :simple-kubernetes: Kubernetes-native

-All scan configurations and plugin reports, including misconfigurations and vulnerabilities, are securely stored as [CRDs (Custom Resource Definitions)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) within your Kubernetes cluster, making it easily accessible through the Kubernetes API and `kubectl` command.

 #### :fontawesome-solid-list-check: Kubernetes compliance

 Zora and its plugins provide actionable insights, guiding you to align your cluster with industry-recognized frameworks